 I am an ashtanga yoga teacher, Sanskrit enthusiast, writer, and Marriage and Family Therapist-in-training.
 Currently, I direct The Tantric Arts Collective, a virtual forum for spiritual and creative exploration grounded in the tradition of Shakta Tantra.
 Our community is dedicated to creating something absolutely magical together.

 Over the last decade, I’ve studied with indelible teachers and committed to holistic healing modalities.
 My passion for this work led me to study closely with Manju Jois, son of Patthabi Jois, and the American Sanskrit Institute.
 I’ve studied Shakta Tantra in India, learned women-centered practices as a child caregiver to new moms, and wrote fervently into my own wound as a woman whose voice sometimes felt swallowed up by patriarchal structures, including (gasp!) the ashtanga yoga system.

 I am a blogger, essayist, poetess, and diarist; I earned my BFA from Goddard College, the school that does not give out grades, for my thesis entitled “The Implacable I: The Case for the Personal, The Call for the Woman Writer.”
-I’ve also been sober for ten years through 12-step recovery and have taught extensively in addiction treatment centers.
-I bring an orientation in trauma-informed care, attachment theory, and humanistic, compassion-driven approaches.
+I’ve also been sober for ten years and have taught extensively in addiction treatment centers.
+I bring an orientation in trauma-informed care, attachment theory, somatic perspectives, and humanistic, compassion-driven approaches.
 Currently, I am earning certification in the NeuroAffective Relational Model for working with complex trauma with the NARM Institute.
 I am a member of the American Counseling Association and ASERVIC (Association for Spiritual, Ethical, and Relivious Values in Counseling) while also studying to receive my M.A. in Marriage, Couples, & Family Therapy.

-I am committed to holding the space of supporting personal expression, creative endeavor, and spiritual exploration with the individuals and systems with which I work.
+I am committed to opening spaces of personal expression, creative endeavor, and spiritual exploration with the individuals and systems with which I work.
 I am deeply compelled to create safe spaces and containers of connected knowing, or the domain of wisdom we all naturally embody through our intuition and relationship to our personal experience.
 I find myself drawn to people who value connected knowing over dogma and tradition.
 I want to work with and learn from people who are hungry to encounter themselves and come to know what is true for them — that is the truth that I find compelling, poignant, and hauntingly beautiful.

 Story-tellers, wound-dwellers, I welcome you.